PureWeen/MauiNavigationView/README.md

 ## Why do you register to some many DP's?
 That seems weird

 There doesn't appear to be many places where you can customize the size/margin of things on the NavigationView.
+So, I just wait for the source code to make a change that doesn't work for me and then I change it back

 https://github.com/microsoft/microsoft-ui-xaml/blob/main/dev/NavigationView/NavigationView.cpp#L90-L96
 https://github.com/microsoft/microsoft-ui-xaml/blob/main/dev/NavigationView/NavigationView.cpp#L4574